revature-scalawags/CJohnson-Project1/README.md

 * instrumentalness - Predicts whether a track contains no vocals.
 “Ooh” and “aah” sounds are treated as instrumental in this context.
 Rap or spoken word tracks are clearly “vocal”.
 The closer the instrumentalness value is to 1.0, the greater likelihood the track contains no vocal content.
 Values above 0.5 are intended to represent instrumental tracks, but confidence is higher as the value approaches 1.0.

 * key - The estimated overall key of the track.
 Integers map to pitches using standard Pitch Class notation .
 E.g. 0 = C, 1 = C♯/D♭, 2 = D, and so on.
 If no key was detected, the value is -1.
+Output using key has been altered to display note names rather than their integer values.

 * liveness - Detects the presence of an audience in the recording.
 Higher liveness values represent an increased probability that the track was performed live.
 A value above 0.8 provides strong likelihood that the track is live.